 In 1901, the Providence Public Park Association held a public hearing, where a cost estimate for the park was presented.
 Olneyville businessmen argued that Neutaconkanut Hill, with its proximity to the Olneyville mill district, was a logical place to establish a park.
 Mill workers had neither the time, nor the trolley fare, to get to Roger Williams Park created in 1871 in the south end of Providence.
 A secondary argument was that local mill workers went to Neutaconkanut Hill anyway, even though they were trespassing, so the hill was a logical place for a park (Providence Evening Bulletin 1901).
-The proposed budget included money to purchase 52 acres, including the William L. Smith estate (the former Deliverance Borden property; see below) to build an observatory and a casino (or recreation building); construct roads, walls, and fences; and establish a financial fund buffer in case of cost overruns.
+The proposed budget included money to purchase 52 acres, including the William L. Smith estate (the former Deliverance Borden property; see below) to build an observatory and a casino (or recreation building) that were never built; construct roads, possibly including the Circle Road, walls, and fences; and establish a financial fund buffer in case of cost overruns.
 There was no opposition to the plan among those attending the hearing (Providence News 1901).